 Q5: What makes the Unfinished Obelisk important for historians?

-It offers direct archaeological evidence of ancient quarrying and construction methods.
+It offers rare, direct archaeological evidence of ancient quarrying and construction techniques.